nickjbrowning/cscs-docs/docs/software/devtools/linaro-ddt.md

 ## User guide

-The following guid will walk through the steps required to build and debug an application using DDT.
+The following guide will walk through the steps required to build and debug an application using DDT.

 ### Set up the user environment and build the executable